conjohnerton/watchful-eye/README.md

-# 🏗 scaffold-eth
+# Liqui-bot

-> is everything you need to get started building decentralized applications powered by smart contracts
+> scaffold-eth is great and that's why we're using it.

 ---